What is the purpose of a waste facility permit?

 The Environmental Protection Agency (EPA) is responsible for issuing and regulating Waste Licences, whilst local authorities are the regulatory authority for Certificates of Registration and Waste Facility Permits.

-The type of authorisation which is required is determined by sectoral activity and various thresholds as presented in environmental regulations.
+The type of management permit which is required is determined by specific sectoral activity, waste activities and various thresholds as presented in environmental regulations.

 Waste is legally defined as meaning “any substance or object which the holder discards or intends or is required to discard.”
 There are many sources of wastes such as the construction, agriculture and automotive sector, that have the potential to cause environmental pollution if not managed correctly.